magicweaver78/Cloudflare-DDNS-Universal-NIX-Updater/README.md

   * Automatically discovers the public IPv4 and/or IPv6 assigned without needing for complex probing of device network interfaces
   * Secure (relatively speaking)

-As of this moment, I feel this script is perfect for my needs and it's not likely to be developed further other than mandatory maintenancy for it's continued operations in my own environment.
-Should you have a better approach and/or idea, you're welcome to fork this script and enhance it for your needs
+As of this moment, I feel this script is perfect for my needs and it's not likely to be developed further other than mandatory maintenance for it's continued operations in my own environment.
+Should you have a better approach and/or idea, you're welcome to fork this script and enhance it for your needs.
+Credit/acknowledgement is not necessary but it is appreciated if you're forking this script.

 **This script has been tested with the following NIX based opertaing systems...**
   * ASUSWRT-Merlin